LETRS Alignment

 LETRS (Language Essentials for Teachers of Reading and Spelling) is one of the most widely adopted professional development programs aligned to the Science of Reading.
-The table below explains how Once aligns to many, but not all, of the objectives that LETRS teaches.
+The table below explains how Once aligns to many — but not all — of the objectives LETRS teaches.
+A dash () indicates a LETRS objective that is outside the scope of the Once program.

 Neither Once, nor the alignments below, are endorsed by or have been reviewed by the creators or distributors of LETRS, including Lexia or Cambium Learning.